Muscular Dystrophy: What is it?

 Managing muscular dystrophy in nursing homes:

 As there is currently no cure for muscular dystrophy, it is possible to alleviate symptoms and improve the quality of life for patients through various methods.
 When it occurs in adults, muscular dystrophy can, within a few years or even a decade, lead to complete physical dependence.
 Despite all possible therapies to alleviate discomfort and joint pain caused by stiffening muscles, the fact remains that nothing can regenerate a muscle once the disease has caused the degeneration of the controlling neurons.
 This often leads to an increasing reliance on orthoses to support weakening joints, the use of leg braces, ankle and foot braces, as well as walkers to prevent falls.
-Over the years, a wheelchair becomes necessary in most cases.
+Over the years, a wheelchair has become necessary in most cases.

 Therefore, an elderly person with muscular dystrophy constantly requires assistance and support in all daily life activities, including eating.
 While steroid treatment can sometimes lead to weight gain, making movement even more difficult, individuals with muscular dystrophy typically lose weight.
 This is because the muscles responsible for chewing and swallowing are affected, and the weakening of arm muscles often prevents them from eating independently.
 Close monitoring is required, as malnutrition can be a significant concern.